nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* seamless contact management which is faster than a typical mouse/GUI driven app
+* seamless contact management which makes it easy to find relevant Professor, TA or Groupmates contacts
 * convenient scheduling of project meetings and consultations, making planning a work week effortless
-* effective visualisation of schedules and meetings with the application's timeline dashboard
+* effective visualisation of schedule and meeting details with the application's timeline dashboard and selected meeting panel
+* enhanced user experience with features such as autocompletion, fuzzy find, command history, copying and theme switching

 ### User stories